harshasharma21/TO_DO_LIST/README.md

 Make your changes and commit them: git commit -m "Add some feature" Push your branch: git push origin feature/your-feature-name Open a pull request and wait for review
-Contact
-If you have any questions or feedback, feel free to contact me at your-email@example.com.